Mustard2/Simplicage-Documentation/docs/source/advanced-settings.rst

 This option controls how much of the selected bone vertex group is considered when generating the cage.

-In the example, the vertex group on the sphere of the selected bone has non-null values on the whole spehere.
+In the example, the vertex group on the sphere of the selected bone is shown.
+It has non-null values on the whole spehere.
 Therefore a coverage of 1 will create a cage covering the whole sphere.
 When selecting 0.5 instead, we cover half the sphere.

 #. *Coverage* = 1